nepal-online-school/noswebsite/_toc/section-two/variables-constants.md

 You can see in above code how `name` variable is used.

+{% include util/note.html
-__NOTE:__ The value stored in the variable can be changed anywhere in the program.
+    note="The value stored in the variable can be changed anywhere in the program." type="important"
+%}

 ##### We have following categories of variable depending on their use.